 The Susan Z. Diamond & Allan Devitt Literacy Fund

-The Bensenville Community Foundation Literacy Fund was formed in honor of community leaders, volunteers, and bibliophiles Susan Z. Diamond and Allan Devitt.
+The Bensenville Community Foundation Literacy Fund was formed in honor of community leaders, volunteers, and bibliophiles Allan Devitt and the late Susan Z. Diamond.

 The mission of the fund is to support programs in our community that foster literacy and promote the power of reading to enrich lives.
 Grants awarded from the fund would are used for both the development and implementation of new programs and the expansion of existing successful programs.

-Susan and Allan have lived in the Bensenville area for twenty years.
+Susan and Allan lived in the Bensenville area for over twenty years.
 In 2015, they received the Village of Bensenville Breiter-Cuvala Award in recognition of their volunteer efforts within the community.
-Susan currently serves as the Board President for the Bensenville Community Public Library and Allan is a longtime fixture as advocate for senior services within the community.
-Both are lifelong readers and avid members of the Beacon Society, a Sherlockian society known throughout the world.

-As lifelong learners, Susan Z. Diamond and Allan Devitt have made an indelible mark on our community with their commitment to public stewardship and service to the residents of Bensenville and surrounding areas
+As lifelong learners, Susan Z. Diamond and Allan Devitt made an indelible mark on our community with their commitment to public stewardship and service to the residents of Bensenville and surrounding areas.